Independence Day Evening Celebration

 Admissions

 All guests four and older need a stadium or reserved table wristband/online ticket to enter Dublin Coffman High School Stadium.
 Only reserved table wristbands/online tickets grant access to the reserved table area on the field.
 Stadium wristbands/tickets grant access to the stadium and offer bleacher seating.
+Prices for reserved tables and wristbands will be announced soon.

-April 7-May 11: Set up/Confirm Your Rec Center Account
+Now-May 8: Set up/Confirm Your Rec Center Account

 Dublin residents interested in purchasing a table must have an active account with the Dublin Community Recreation Center (DCRC) and have verified their residency.
-For instructions on how to check your current account or activate a free account, please CLICK HERE.
+For instructions on how to check your current account or activate a free account, please click HERE.

-May 12-13: Register for the Table Sale – WAITLIST AVAILABLE
+May 11-12: Register for the Table Sale

-May 15-16: Online Table Sale
+May 14-15: Online Table Sale

 On the day of the assigned timeslot, registrants will be emailed a ticket sales link.
 Upon selecting and purchasing a table, tickets will be emailed to the buyer.
 Individual tickets can be transferred to other guests electronically.